paretomansmartvotesim/paretomansmartvotesim.github.io/proportional.md

 <!-- SNTV?
 SNTV kind of is proportional-->

 The power chart is more useful for scoring methods because the voter can support multiple candidates at the same time.
 That means the voter is able to say that their vote counted for a candidate so that candidate owes them some share of representation.
 Also, the votes by round has an additional data dimension for the same reason, and it's hard to visualize, so you need to click through the rounds to see how the election was counted.

-Also, this concept of power is not the only concept of power.
-Think of single-winner voting methods.
-The power is collective.
-The winner is most representative of the median of the group.
-If the median belongs to one side, then all the voters on that side benefit from that power.
-The most representative election would be a competitive election where the median could be on either side.

 {% include sim.html
 link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu04DMRD8F9dbeN--_AZ0pxSA0kUKQjQIwbez9hAUCUVXjNezOx6P77P1dth3TcpxpJ2lU0otTEh0-90RmysZnXiRwlIrPh6p8ZxOreY5nkGRs8GCOMZs0Hbo1Kwd2jdvjZqvOmqsyCzo9O8rZtxltrsM96XNDHEWlHDABsD5HIAywFZYx0VBaQs1KZ3alNLRAsEmZKRkuMDBQUYS1UAFFe3LKM8MeBEqa1YVPAxpKe1Mf99sDzRAVXFhJiElJ6sG69cMZsG3hdwWepWehS01-3-cxbJliZfCJWxbm45IHRdwROG4gCMKdwCi8AQ31mmOKKIDeHUG3iUQaPhyrGUkIBFwENuChIPEbCLCVAAiTLxpXn-qBDlucpupJa40IDggOCA4IDhsGR0OwDs8P53Pl_fHj9dT_cQPL5e3U_v6AVYwU-E3AwAA)"